 Composers get too much credit.
 There is such fawning over the authors of music, especially certain composers.
 Mozart is a perfect example.
 Yes, he wrote some glorious music that stands out from the piles of conventional, trite, saccharine trivia he usually spun out in profusion.
 Many lesser known, and less prolific composers have left us with music that deserves more attention.
 There’s also the overstated praise for certain performers.
-Commonly overlooked is the fact that a composition is just ink blots on paper until a human transforms those blotches into musical sound; and for that requires more from a performer than mere technical skill or stage presence.
+Commonly overlooked is the fact that a composition is just ink blots on paper until a human transforms those blotches into audible music; and for that requires more from a performer than mere technical skill or stage presence.
 The process of realizing a composer’s work is the other side of the equation.
-The process takes certain indefinable qualities.
+This process takes certain indefinable qualities.
 Fame and popularity do not guarantee a great outcome from the drops of ink on a page.

 Musicians have to make choices—honor the historic manners, the composer’s notation, the current style, a teacher’s instruction, or one’s own instincts.
 The performer’s choices will define remarkable differences in the feel, the sound—the bringing to life of a piece of music.
 In some cases, it can make or break a piece.
 In any case, it’s an interpretational opinion that can’t be said to be right or wrong.
 It’s a personal view of the performer—and the listener.